-- 1. He may add an open course through the first week of classes in any semester. - 2.
-He may add a closed course with the written permission of the instructor through the first week of classes in any semester. - 3.
-He may drop a course without record during the first two weeks of the semester provided that his remaining course load is at least 12 hours.
+- 1. The student may add an open course through the first week of classes in any semester. - The student may add a closed course with the written permission of the instructor through the first week of classes in any semester. - 3.
+The student may drop a course without record during the first two weeks of the semester provided that his remaining course load is at least 12 hours.
 Courses dropped in such a manner will not appear on the student's permanent record. - 4.
-He may drop a course after the first two weeks of class through the ninth week of classes provided that his remaining course load is at least 12 hours.
+The student may drop a course after the first two weeks of class through the ninth week of classes provided that his remaining course load is at least 12 hours.
 Courses dropped in such a manner will appear as a "W" on the student's permanent record.